huaminghuangtw/Second-Brain/My-Evergreen-Notes/feeling lost in life.md

 There’s no such a fixed path—you create your own.

 It doesn't matter where you are today—whether you're young or old—there's no such thing as "falling behind" on a path based on [[consistency|continuous improvement]].
 Wherever you are, you just need to make one good decision, one tiny incremental improvement, and go/start from where you are today.
+- "Start where you are.
+Use what you have.
+Do what you can." — Arthur Ashe
+- "Do what you can.
+If you can't do something you wanted to do, then you will be forgiven, but if you don't want to try to do anything, you will not be forgiven." — Nikolai Vavilov
+- "As you start to walk on the way, the way appears." — Rumi

 You can’t predict when you find your *thing* in life.
 You may find it at 20, or it may take until you’re 50+.